embroider-build/addon-blueprint/AUTHORING_LIBRARIES.md

  - for co-located components, where the template is in a separate `.hbs` file, you may not import that `.hbs` file directly, because it is merged in with the associated `.js` or `.ts` file.

+## CSS

+The broader JavaScript ecosystem does not yet have a standardized way of handling CSS form libraries, but there are some things aligning.
+This [proposal-import-attributes](https://github.com/tc39/proposal-import-attributes) describes how packagers (such as Webpack, Vite, etc), can consistently, cross-ecosystem-ly, interpreted CSS imports and have CSS participate in the module graph.

+We want CSS to participate in the module graph so that tree-shaking and bundle splitting can work for CSS as well as JS.
+Though, this applies to more than just CSS, and it will work for any file extension that you want to import.
+For example, importing SVG files could give you the SVG, the URL to the SVG, or a reference to a spritesheet.

+For now though, importing CSS in libraries requires some assumptions about what the consumers' build configuration is, and _may_ be packager-specific.

 [^anywhere]: no reliance on ember-cli.
 Eventually this'll mean that you can use CDN-imports to import your libraries in REPLs.
 [^gjs]: this is one of the reasons ember is moving to gjs/gts for components, because the concept of a "module" is important, and easily represented by this file type.